The Halberg Games with Jaden Movold: Everything, every Games, all at once!

 “You don’t need to set high expectations as you can use the Halberg Games as a stepping stone to try new things and to find out what you might love and be good at.”

-Jaden leads by example as he has been involved in multiple sports including swimming, Wheelchair basketball, skiing, table tennis, surfing, athletics, Wheelchair tennis, gymnastics, triathlon, and Wheelchair turbo touch.
+Jaden leads by example.
+He has been involved in multiple sports including swimming, Wheelchair basketball, skiing, table tennis, surfing, athletics, Wheelchair tennis, gymnastics, triathlon, and Wheelchair turbo touch.
 He is also a massive NBA and basketball fan and will take part in Wheelchair basketball at the Games too.
 Fun fact, one sport that Jaden hasn’t tried but hopes to give a go one day is Para ice hockey!

-Jaden currently trains 6-7 times a week and Jaden balances his training commitments with study at AUT University and community work with the likes of Auckland Transport, Disability Sport Auckland, and the Ministry of Youth Development.
-He is also a Youth Council member for the Halberg Foundation, a PNZ Harvey Norman Para Sport Champion, and a member of the I.LEAD national committee advocating for physically disabled young people across various topics including education, health, and sport and influencing disabled tamariki to become engaged in sport.
+Jaden currently trains 6-7 times a week.
+He balances his training commitments with study at AUT and community work with the likes of Auckland Transport, Disability Sport Auckland, and the Ministry of Youth Development.
+He is also a Youth Council member for the Halberg Foundation, a PNZ Harvey Norman Para Sport Champion.
+His role as a member of the I.LEAD national committee means he advocates for physically disabled young people.
+Topics include education, health, and sport and influencing disabled tamariki to become engaged in sport.

 Find out more about the event and schedule here: https://www.halberggames.co.nz